Frequently Asked Questions

 I haven’t been involved with Alpha Sigma Tau since I graduated.
 What is a good way to ease into getting involved again?

 There are several ways, but here are a few great first steps: (1.)
-Update your contact information to ensure you’re receiving the latest communications; (2.) locate your nearest alumnae chapter or association; (3.) consider attending an upcoming event; and (4.) visit a Sister you haven’t spoken to recently.
+Update your contact information by logging into AΣT Connect to ensure you’re receiving the latest communications; (2.) locate your nearest alumnae chapter or association; (3.) consider attending an upcoming event; and (4.) visit a Sister you haven’t spoken to recently.
 Then reconnect and share the photo on social media.

 I haven’t received any form of correspondence from the Sorority.
 How do I stay in the loop?